Using the Library

 How long can I borrow a book?

-The library system does not send out automatic email notifications before an item is due.
-An email notification will be sent to notify patrons of overdue items.
+The library system sends automatic email notifications before an item is due.
+These notifications are a courtesy only.
+A patron is responsible for returning borrowed items on time even if they did not receive a notification.
+An email notification will also be sent to notify patrons of overdue items.

 Can I renew an item?